 On one floor there was a very interesting installation consisting of a single photograph taken in 1911.
 It is described as “An Afternoon Unregistered on the Richter Scale (2011) is a silent looped video projection that transforms an archival photograph taken in Calcutta in 1911 through a series of subtle alterations.”
+(Slow moving video, be patient.)
 The photograph was rear-projected on to a large screen and the animation was very subtle, mainly the ceiling fan slowly rotating.
-Unfortunately the Web site does not show the animation.
+Unfortunately, the Web site does not show the animation.

 We had lunch at the cafeteria on the first floor of The Photographers’ Gallery, then slowly walked on Regent Street towards Jaeger where Binnaz wanted to get something for Jan.
 We walked by some big name stores like Liberty of London.
 Finding what we wanted we returned to the Phoenix House and rested for the evening with the Bussell’s, David and Audrey.